Drag Racing Crashes

 Car racing can be dangerous, even on a controlled and secure race track

-So is it any small wonder that it is illegal to do it on a public street?
+Is it any small wonder that drag racing is illegal to do it on a public street?
 Drivers who choose the risky “sport” of racing can easily lose control of their vehicles, causing accidents that produce injuries and death.

 If you were in a car crash caused by someone speeding or racing, our Eastern Kentucky attorneys work hard to protect your legal rights and pursue the financial compensation you deserve from reckless street racers and their insurance companies.